 If you want to feel the spirit of genuine Gold Rush seekers, visit the Independence Mine in Alaska at Hatcher Pass.
 This place still has the thrill of the Gold Rush Era.
 The buildings of this abandoned, one of the largest Alaska gold mines, are preserved in good condition and are also located in a picturesque setting.
 We share tips on visiting the mine and preparing for your visit.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

-Independence Mine Alaska – Introduction
+Independence Mine Alaska – Our Experiences

 We love places with thrills, unusual history, abandoned ghost towns, and disused mines, where you can feel the emotions that the first prospectors and gold miners experienced.
 Alaska has many unusual places because gold was discovered in 1886, and the Gold Rush began.
 But gold isn’t the only precious metal in the state.
 During one of the first trips to Alaska, we explored the unusual Kennecott Copper Mine, hidden in the largest national park in the U.S. – Wrangell- St. Elias National Park.